-All students in the two-and-a-half, three-, or three-and-a-half-year programs who are on financial aid should carefully monitor their course load requirements and consult their Academic Advisor when considering changes in course load.
+All students in the Post-BSW, two, three-, or three-and-a-half-year programs who are on financial aid should carefully monitor their course load requirements and consult their Academic Advisor when considering changes in course load.

 DISCLAIMER: Curriculum at The University of Texas at Austin is subject to change due to modification in programs of study.